On May 3, 1971, at 4 PM central, All Things Considered debuted on 90 public radio stations.

-In the 40+ years since, almost everything about the program has changed, from the hosts, producers, editors and reporters to the length of the program, the equipment used and even the audience.
+In the more than four decades since, almost everything about the program has changed, from the hosts, producers, editors and reporters to the length of the program, the equipment used and even the audience.

 However there is one thing that remains the same: each show consists of the biggest stories of the day, thoughtful commentaries, insightful features on the quirky and the mainstream in arts and life, music and entertainment, all brought alive through sound.

 All Things Considered is the most listened-to, afternoon drive-time, news radio program in the country.
-In 1977, ATC expanded to seven days a week with a one-hour show on Saturdays and Sundays, 4-5 PM.
-Michel Martin hosts on the weekends.
+Every weekday the two-hour show is hosted by Ailsa Chang, Mary Louise Kelly, Ari Shapiro and Juana Summers.
+In 1977, ATC expanded to seven days a week with a one-hour show on Saturdays and Sundays.

 All Things Considered has earned many of journalism's highest honors, including the George Foster Peabody Award, the Alfred I. duPont-Columbia University Award and the Overseas Press Club Award.